 To be able to record your steps without logging out from your application, just leverage the recorder’s incognito mode:

-Opening a pop up in incognito mode allows you to start your test’s recording from the start URL set in your test configuration with a session completely isolated from your own browser’s main session and user data.
+Opening a pop-up window in incognito mode allows you to start your test’s recording from the start URL set in your test configuration with a session completely isolated from your own browser’s main session and user data.

-The freshly opened incognito pop up ignores all your previous browser history: cookies, local data, etc. You are consequently automatically logged out from your account and can start recording your login steps as if you were visiting your website for the first time.
+This incognito pop-up window ignores your previous browser history including cookies and local data.
+You are automatically logged out from your account and can start recording your login steps as if you were visiting your website for the first time.

 If your website is using responsive techniques, its DOM might differ a lot depending on the device your test is running on.
 It might use a specific DOM when running from a Laptop Large

-, and have a very different architecture when running from a Tablet
+, and have a different architecture when running from a Tablet

 or a Mobile Small